Terms of the MacDonald/Sampson Fellowship

-Or, an award of $2,000 to provide support on an archaeological project or research in Jordan.
+2) Or, a travel grant of $2,500 to provide support for participation on an archaeological project or research in Jordan.
 The fellowship must be used during the period between May 1 of the award year and April 30 of the following year.
 The fellowship is to assist in partial payment of essential expenses for students.

 Undergraduate applicants for the Burton MacDonald and Rosemarie Sampson Fellowship may also apply for the Groot and de Vries Fellowships.
 Graduate student applicants may also apply for the Groot, de Vries, Harrell, and Bikai Fellowships.

 - Academic review (either a letter from a project director confirming acceptance into an ongoing field or study project or, in the case of an independent research project, proof that your research has been accepted by ACOR or another academic institution as a scholarly and ethical project)

 - Project proposal narrative (up to 2,000 words, not including bibliography)